JingWang18/Discriminative-Feature-Alignment/README.md

 # Citation

-Please cite our paper if you use the code for your work.
+Please cite our paper if you use our code for your work.
 ```
 @article{jing2020discriminative,
   title={Discriminative Feature Alginment: Improving Transferability of Unsupervised Domain Adaptation by Gaussian-guided Latent Alignment},